tapis-project/tapis-files/README.md

 The integration tests are configured to use the `test` database created above.

+Unfortunately TestTransfers takes a long time to run.
+And some tests in TestTransfers fail when all tests are run from command line, even though they pass individually when run from IDE.
+When a git commit message says "Integ tests pass" or "Most integ tests pass" it usually means all tests except TestTransfers were run from the IDE and a few tests from TestTransfers were run from the IDE.

 Currently, tests run using mvn from the command line appear to have concurrency issues.
 They sometimes fail.
 Tests to run manually from IDE:
  - TestOpsRoutes (1.5 minutes)